Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

-The explicit consideration of the measuring apparatus is not trivial.
-In fact, there are some necessary conditions that the entire system has to satisfy to be able to say that a measuring apparatus is able to correctly determine the eigenvalues $g$.
-First, the pointer positions $\vec x_P[t]$ of such an apparatus have to be restricted to a particular region, $\vec x_P[t]\in S_{g_1}$, every time that the quantum system is in the eigenstate $\psi_{g_1}(\vec x_S)$.
-Let us define $\Phi_{g_1}(\vec x_S,\vec x_A,t)$ as the total wave function that fits with the property that any experiment whose quantum system is described by $\psi_{g_1}(\vec x_S)$ implies that the pointer points in the particular region, $\vec x_P[t]\in S_{g_1}$.
+There are some necessary conditions that the time-evolution of the entire Bohmian system has to satisfy to say that a measuring apparatus is able to correctly determine the eigenvalues $g$.
+First, the pointer positions $\vec x_A[t]$ of such an apparatus have to be restricted to a particular region, $\vec x_A[t]\in S_{g_1}$, every time that the quantum system is in the eigenstate $\psi_{g_1}(\vec x_S)$.
+Let us define $\Phi_{g_1}(\vec x_S,\vec x_A,t)$ as the total wave function that fits with the property that any experiment whose quantum system is described by $\psi_{g_1}(\vec x_S)$ implies that the pointer points in the particular region, $\vec x_A[t]\in S_{g_1}$.
 A second necessary condition for a good measuring apparatus of the eigenvalue $g$ is that $S_{g1} \cap S_{g2} = 0$ when we measure.
-We have defined the restricted region allowed by the pointer positions associated with a second eigenstate, $\psi_{g_2}(\vec x_S)$, as $\vec x_P[t]\in S_{g_2}$.
+We have defined the restricted region allowed by the pointer positions associated with a second eigenstate, $\psi_{g_2}(\vec x_S)$, as $\vec x_A[t]\in S_{g_2}$.
 This implies that the states $\Phi_{g_1}(\vec x_S,\vec x_A,t)$ and $\Phi_{g_2}(\vec x_S,\vec x_A,t)$ do not overlap in the larger configuration space during the measurement.

 Since the eigenstates $\psi_g(\vec x_S)$ form a complete basis, we can decomposed any function, and in particular each $\Phi_g(\vec x_S,\vec x_A,t)$, into the following sum: